The City of David is considered the initial core settlement in Jerusalem. And using various tracks and tours, you can explore it.

 Source: sign on site.

-Though the Drainage Channel leads to the Western Wall (more specifically to the Davidson Center) you currently can not reach it as there is a locked gate.
-You can go from the City of David to the Western Wall only as part of their guided tour.
+Though the Drainage Channel leads to the Western Wall (specifically to the Davidson Center), you can not reach it as there is a locked gate.
+You can only go from the City of David to the Western Wall as part of their guided tour.

-And I will tell you about Givati excavations and show the rest of the drainage channel in the next section.
+I will tell you about the Givati excavations and show the rest of the drainage channel in the next section.

-At this point, I want to mention that the described above visit took us a little more than three hours.
+At this point, I want to mention that the visit described above took us more than three hours.

 From the City of David to the Western Wall – Guided Tour

 The City of David is an active archeological site.
 And only a few years ago, as new sections of the drainage channel were uncovered, they created a new tour.
 The tour is called “From the City of David to the Western Wall.”
-And as the name suggests, you stars and the City of David and then walk underground to the Western Wall (more specifically to the Davidson Center).
-Let’s begin the tour!
+And as the name suggests, you start and the City of David and then walk underground to the Western Wall (specifically to the Davidson Center).

 Beit Hatzofeh Observation Point

-Our tour started at the observation point (POI #1 on the trail map).
+Our tour started at the observation point (point of interest #1 on the trail map).

 After a short review, we visited the Large Stone Structure and the Royal Quarter.
 But I already told you about them.

-Thus we will skip to Givati parking lot excavations (POI #19).
+Thus, we will skip to the Givati parking lot excavations (point of interest #19).